Inari Sámi language

 Inari Sámi (anarâškielâ or aanaarsämikielâ) is a Sámi language spoken by the Inari Sámi of Finland.
-It has approximately 400 speakers, the majority of whom are middle-aged or older and live in the municipality of Inari.
+As of 2018, Inari Sámi has approximately 400 speakers, the majority of whom are middle-aged or older and live in the municipality of Inari.
 According to the Sámi Parliament of Finland, 269 persons used Inari Sámi as their first language.
 It is the only Sámi language that is spoken exclusively in Finland.
 The language is classified as being seriously endangered, as few children learn it; however, more and more children are learning it in language nests.
-In 2018, Inari Sámi had about 400 speakers; due to revival efforts, the number had increased.

 History

 Inari Sámi is one of three Sámi languages spoken in Finland; the other two are Northern Sámi and Skolt Sámi, which are endangered languages as well.
 There may be as many as nine Sámi languages.
 The traditional Sámi homeland, Sápmi, encompasses the northern regions of Norway, Sweden, Finland, and parts of Russia.
 Sámi is the only officially recognized indigenous group in the European Union.